Niushan Island: 19th century

 The SS San Pablo was owned by the Occidental and Oriental Steamship Company.
 The ship ran between San Francisco and Hong Kong.

 The San Pablo had been intended as a collier between San Francisco and Tacoma, but Occidental & Oriental converted her for passenger service.
 Her first trip as a refitted passenger vessel started April 26, 1887.

 In 1887, Antonio Jacobsen painted a waterscape of the ship.

 On April 24, 1888, the San Pablo was in the Formosa Strait.
 There was a thick fog, and the ship ran aground north of Turnabout Island at about 3:30 in the morning.
 The ship was hard aground, and two holds and a coal bunker filled with water.
-The ship might capsize.
+The ship was at risk of capsizing.
 The ship was going to be abandoned, and the crew and passengers were about to head for Niushan lighthouse, when the ship was set upon by pirates from the mainland.
 Captain Reed armed the passengers and crew, and the first attack was repulsed.
 During a second attack, the pirates gained the main deck, but were beaten back with steam hoses.
 The pirates waited half a mile from the ship.

 The crew and passengers then made for land, and the pirates took the ship.
 While the pirates had the ship, a fire broke out, and the San Pablo burned to the waterline.